Our Bees Are Dying!

-Bees are mysteriously dying across the country, and it’s putting our entire food system in danger.
+Our bees are dying and you’ll want to know why… Bees are mysteriously dying across the country, and it’s putting our entire food system in danger!

 It’s become clear that small group of pesticides is at the root of the death of bees.
 We need to get the EPA to ban these poisons to save our food and bring back our bees.